 Meursault doesn’t rebel against meaninglessness.
 Instead, he surrenders to it.
 This line isn’t an emotional breakthrough but a philosophical acceptance.
 The world offers no consolation, and yet he finds a strange calm in that realization.
 Camus presents this not as nihilism, but as a form of freedom: the peace that comes when we stop expecting the universe to make sense.

 This line arrives late in the novel, after Meursault has rejected religion, legal appeals, and the comforts people usually turn to when facing death.
 Rather than rage against the world’s indifference, he accepts it.
 For Camus, that acceptance is not despair, but lucidity.
-What makes Meursault’s clarity so unsettling is that it stands without the usual supports: belief in moral order, emotional closure, divine justice.
-He sees the world as it is and finds peace, not in meaning, but in awareness.
+What makes Meursault’s clarity so disconcerting is that it stands without the usual supports: belief in moral order, emotional closure, divine justice.
+He sees the world as it is and finds peace.
+This tranquility derives from awareness independent of life’s purpose.

 Resistance Without Illusion in The Plague